fsfe/reuse-docs/site/content/page.md

  * Do consider using version control systems to keep a record of copyright holders
  * Do keep your version control system public if you use it
  * Make references to the license text and the SPDX identifier from each source code file
- * Include license and copyright information also for files which can not include a proper header by including this information in a separate file with the ending ".license"
+ * Include license and copyright information also for files which can not include a proper header, either in a separate .license file, or using the ABOUT specification.

 <a name="three"></a>
-## Provide an inventory for included software
+## 3. Provide an inventory for included software
 Aside from the license files included in the project, and the file level copyright information, you may include a bill of material for your project, but you should only do so if this is generated automatically.